Advancing science.

 Exploring long-term mitigation pathways for a net zero Tajikistan

-A novel five-step backcasting approach to assess alternative mitigation scenarios for carbon neutrality by 2050 — providing a starting point for LT-LEDS development under the Paris Agreement.
+A novel five-step backcasting approach to assess alternative mitigation scenarios for carbon neutrality by 2050.
 The methodological foundation for our LTBM model.

 Economics2023